PipkinPollywog/solinia-docs/content/en/docs/Races/Mysmaal.md

 Mysmaal
 {{% /pageinfo %}}

+## Playable Race

+This is currently a playable race

 # Basic information
 Atop the Crimson Throne of Val`Elsir sits the everliving Vampire houses of Taon.
 Worshippers of Somnus and Deuaulus the great houses of this mysterious race have been in a civil war almost since their creation.